Theatre War: Danish-Norwegian attack

-The defense of Gothenburg
+Defense of Gothenburg

-By this time, Gustav III himself had arrived in the city and took resolute action; he dismissed the passive Lieutenant General Anders Rudolf du Rietz and replaced him with Lieutenant General Johan Sparre af Söfdeborg.
+By this time, Gustav III himself had arrived in Gothenburg and took resolute action; he dismissed the passive Lieutenant General, Anders Rudolf du Rietz, and replaced him with Johan Sparre af Söfdeborg.
 The defenses of Gothenburg were quickly strengthened.
-In addition, the British ambassador to Copenhagen Sir Hugh Elliot arrived in Gothenburg and brokered a short armistice with the Danish–Norwegian commander on 9 October.
-Delaying and stalling tactics prolonged the armistice in stages to May 1789.
+In addition, the British ambassador to Copenhagen, Sir Hugh Elliot, arrived in Gothenburg and brokered a short armistice with the Dano-Norwegian commander on 9 October.
+Delaying and stalling tactics prolonged the armistice in stages until May 1789.

 Conclusion and aftermath

 Faced with the armistice, threats of a joint attack on Holstein from both Great Britain and Prussia, and an ever more strongly defended Gothenburg, the Danish–Norwegian troops marched off on 12 November 1788 toward Norway, and Gustav III could use this as an excuse to call it a victory.
-This was convenient for Sweden since the fighting on the Finnish front was very much still in progress.
+This was convenient for Sweden since the fighting on the Finnish front was still very much in progress.

-The success could have turned into a debâcle when it was revealed that a lieutenant Benzelstjärna with the king's approval had planned to burn the seven Russian ships in the Copenhagen harbor.
-Through the revelation the plans were never carried out.
+The success could have turned into a debâcle when it was revealed that Lieutenant Benzelstjärna, with the king's approval, had planned to burn the seven Russian ships in the Copenhagen harbour.
+Through the revelation, the plans were never carried out.

-The attacking Danish–Norwegian force only lost eight men through acts of war.
+The attacking Danish-Norwegian force only lost six men through acts of war.
 The almost frivolous Swedish and Norwegian names for the conflict do not reflect the real suffering caused by it: the Danish–Norwegian army lost 1,500-3,000 men to hunger, disease, poor sanitary conditions, and exposure to continual autumn rainfall.
-On 12 November, the Norwegian division retreated back to Norway.
+On 12 November, the Norwegian division retreated to Norway.

-On 9 July 1789, before the threat of a combined might of Britain and Prussia, Denmark-Norway agreed to cease active engagement in the conflict.
+On 9 July 1789, before the threat of a combined might of Britain and Prussia, Denmark–Norway agreed to cease active engagement in the conflict.
 A statement of neutrality was issued by Denmark-Norway, not a formal peace treaty.

-Frederik von Haxthausen took part in this campaign as an officer.
-As a result of the disastrous provision of the troops, which was the cause of a fatal plague among them, he travelled abroad in 1793 in order to study military supply provision.
-To do this he visited the Prussian, Austrian and other armies.
+Some modern historians such as Ulf Sundberg and Dick Harrison, see this as a Swedish victory, with Sundberg stating that "considering that Denmark was forced out of the war, one can, with some hesitance, categorize the outcome as a Swedish victory."
+Yet other historians see the war as inconclusive, with historian and co-writer of Tyttebærkrigen: det norske felttog i Sverige 1788, Tore Dyrhaug, stating that "... neither the battle nor the war led to anything."

+Reception in Denmark–Norway

+Despite the outcome, the Crown Prince Frederick of Denmark utilized the Battle of Kvistrum Bridge to portray Denmark–Norway as the victor.
+Additionally, Privy Councillor of Denmark, Andreas Peter Bernstorff, had managed to preserve the Dano-Russian Alliance with as few resources as possible.
+As such, despite the massive casualties, the war was still seen as a Danish victory in Denmark.
+The Danish journalist, Karin Kryger, describes the Danish reaction as follows:

+The Danish interpretation was that Denmark had won, and that the Crown Prince, by his resolute action, had kicked Sweden into its place and secured peace.
+This mild overinterpretation of the event came into full play when the Crown Prince returned home on 7 December 1788 and was received by an enthusiastic capital.